mtossain/satsvs/readme.md

 - The space segment in several constellations
 - The ground segment with ground stations servicing the satellites
 - The user segment receiving the satellite information at single locations or user grids
-- The simulation parameters like start,stop,step time and analysis to be performed All units in the configuration file are in SI units, angles are in degrees.
+- The simulation parameters like start,stop,step time and analysis to be performed.

+All units in the configuration file are in SI units, angles are in degrees.

 ### Space segment